coder/docs/setup/air-gapped/infrastructure.md

 kubectl -n coder create secret generic local-registry-cert --from-file=/certs
 ```

-When using the above command, you're creating the secret from a directory with a
+When using the above command, `kubectl` creates the secret from a directory with a
 single file.
 The directory name doesn't matter, but the filename becomes the
 secret **key**.